kmeister/catvehicle_challenge/README.md

 * **/vehicle\_status\_monitor/stopped\_threshold** (0.1) - when velocity falls below this value after having been in motion the catvehicel will be considered to be "stopped"

 #### Obstacle Detector Node
-The Obstacle Detector Node is resposible for processing the output of the State Update Node to detect the locations of objects in the CAT Vehicle's world.
+The Obstacle Detector Node is responsible for processing the output of the State Update Node to detect the locations of objects in the CAT Vehicle's world.
 It publishes this data to the "/detections" topic in the form of polygons representing the location and area (in the horizontal plane) of the detected objects.
 The Obstacle Detector Node also monitors the output of the Vehicle Status Monitor, and when the status transitions to "stoped" within 60 seconds it will produce a world file containing rectangular prisms which represent each object it has detected up to that point.

 #### Obstacle Detector Node Parameters
 The following parameters can be used to modify the behavior of the Obstacle Detector Node.